U nás v Kocourkově

-U nás v Kocourkově (Note: Kocourkov is a fictional Czech town of fools.) is a 1934 Czechoslovak drama film, directed by Miroslav Cikán.
+U nás v Kocourkově (Note: Kocourkov is a fictional Czech town of fools.) is a 1934 Czechoslovak comedy film, directed by Miroslav Cikán.
 It stars Jan Werich, Jindřich Plachta, and Václav Trégl.
 It was one of several films the director made with Werich, and features him as a convict.
-The film is largely set in a prison.
+The idea for the film was suggested by Karel Poláček, with the mistaken identity comic situation borrowed from Gogol's The Government Inspector.

+Plot sketch

+Kaplan, a convict, manages to escape from the prison.
+When arriving to Kocourkov, he is mistaken for a returning "young Jalovec", who left the town long time ago and became famous.
+The citizens elect him for a mayor...